DMTF/Redfish-Service-Validator/README.md

 ### Deprecated Value Warning

-Indicates that a string property is using a deprecated enumeration.
+Indicates that a string property is using a deprecated enumeration value.
-Unless needed for supporting existing clients, it's recommended to use the replacement value.
+Unless needed for supporting existing clients, it's recommended to use the replacement value as specified in the schema.

 ### Empty String Warning